 In contrast to the Impco 4bbl LPG carburetor, the Off-Road carburetor does not become leaner above its flow rating.
 Because of the nature of venturi carburetion, the fuel mixture actually starts off a bit lean at low flows and gradually becomes richer a flow increases.
 With the Open-Loop system (ie, no feedback fuel mixture control with an O2 sensor), the full load fuel mixture is set with a load-block valve in the hose between the carburetor and converter.
 The Feedback system (closed-loop operation with an O2 sensor) uses a stepper motor on the converter to control idle fuel mixtures and a stepper valve between the converter and carburetor for off-idle fuel mixtures.
 Both controls were coordinated by the EFS600 controller to ensure stoichiometric fuel mixtures at all times.

 In January of 2012, Technocarb discontinued the EFS600 due to its high manufacturing cost and declining demand for their fumigation products.
 We are working on having the MegaSquirt EFI controller control the operation of the 2 stepper motors but this is in the preliminary planning stages.
 If you're interested in a feedback controller for the off-road carburetor, please let us know as it is difficult to estimate the size of this market and the viability of this product.
-For the time-being, only the open-loop version of the Off-Road carburetor is available at a price of $1695 (MSRP $1992.86) .
-Although it is a more expensive than an Impco 425-based system, it has more performance capability without the expense, complication, and hood clearance issues of adding a second mixer or carburetor.
+Although it was a more expensive than an Impco 425-based system, it had more performance capability without the expense, complication, and hood clearance issues of adding a second mixer or carburetor.

 - Next >>